Warmley Park School and College School Local Offer

 Children can join Warmley Park School from the age of 3 upwards.
 The admission process is based on referral and consultation and not a waiting list.
 Pupils may join the school at any time during the school year if there is a place available within the most appropriate class.

-The Statement of Special Educational Needs or EHC Plan identifies the outcomes for the child.
+The Education Health and Care Plan (EHCP) identifies the outcomes for the child.
 This is used to determine how each child will be supported at Warmley Park.
-We draw up an Individual Education Plan using the statement or EHC plan and assess progress made against clear targets.
+We draw up an Individual Education Plan using the EHCP and assess progress made against clear targets.
 This is done through a meeting with families three times a year.
-We use the B Squared assessment tool, which allows us to closely record progress in each area of the curriculum and identify where intervention may be needed.
-Every year each child has a review meeting when families and professionals come together to look at how successful the support given to each child has been in making progress and what needs to be done in the year ahead.
+Every year each child has an Annual Review meeting when families and professionals come together to look at how successful the support given to each child has been in making progress and what needs to be done in the year ahead.

 The school has a strong commitment to staff training, recognising that it is through developing skills and knowledge we can best support the pupils at the school.
 The training co-ordinator ensures that all staff are appropriately trained.